-One of the biggest mistakes that tourism marketers make is ‘yelling at’ clients with services (what you do) rather than ‘speaking with’ the customer about the functional benefits (what they get) and the emotional benefits (how they feel).
+One of the biggest mistakes that are made in tourism marketing is when marketers ‘yell at’ clients with services (what you do) rather than ‘speak with’ the customer about the functional benefits (what they get) and the emotional benefits (how they feel).
 Watch half an hour of TV one night and you will see brand after brand yelling service after service after service.
 This type of tourism marketing just forces the consumer to have to figure out what they get from your brand.

 In a crowded market, where your potential clients are chased around by 7,000 brand messages per day, you have just lost out on the opportunity to find a set of customer-oriented benefits that your brand can use to motivate them instead of owning these benefits as you build the reputation of your brand.

 By this stage, your customer should have all the information they require in order to make an informed decision.
 They have narrowed down their options to a select few possibilities, so they are almost ready to go ahead with the purchase.
 Unless there’s something holding them back.

 So what’s holding them back?
 You need to listen carefully.
 If it’s a price issue, then offer different options that would fit a tight budget.
 Maybe there’s nothing wrong with your offer, they’re just not ready to take it at the moment.
 Then, respect that and give them a long-term discount so that you remain their top-of-mind choice once they’re ready.

 Or, maybe they’re just still confused.
 They’re still unsure about the option which offers the best service, with the best benefits, and the best value for money.
 They just need that extra bit of reassurance to convince them that they are making the right decision, so content like customer reviews plays a huge part in the decision stage.